Minibus

-A minibus, microbus, minicoach, or commuter (in Zimbabwe) is a passenger-carrying motor vehicle that is designed to carry more people than a multi-purpose vehicle or minivan, but fewer people than a full-size bus.
+A minibus, microbus, or minicoach is a passenger-carrying motor vehicle that is designed to carry more people than a multi-purpose vehicle or minivan, but fewer people than a full-size bus.
 In the United Kingdom, the word "minibus" is used to describe any full-sized passenger-carrying van or panel truck.
-Minibuses have a seating capacity of between 12 and 30 seats.
+Minibuses have a seating capacity of between 12 and 30.
 Larger minibuses may be called midibuses.
-Minibuses are typically front engine step-in vehicles, although low floor minibuses are particularly common in Japan.
+Minibuses are typically front-engine step-in vehicles, although low floor minibuses are particularly common in Japan.

 History

 It is unknown when the first minibus vehicle was developed.
 For example, Ford Model T vehicles were modified for passenger transport by early bus companies and entrepreneurs.
-Ford produced a version during the 1920s to carry up to 12 people.
+Ford produced a version during the 1920s to carry up to twelve people.

-Usage

-Minibuses are used for a variety of reasons.
-In a public transport role, they can be used as fixed route transit buses, airport buses, flexible demand responsive transport vehicles, share taxis or large taxicabs.
-Accessible minibuses can also be used for paratransit type services, by local authorities, transit operators, hospitals or charities.
-Private uses of minibuses can include corporate transport, charter buses, tour buses.
-Schools, sports clubs, community groups and charities may also use minibuses for private transport.
-Individual owners may use reduced seating minibuses as cheap recreational vehicles.